What is zinc?

 How much zinc do we need and what are the effects of consuming too much?

-Daily zinc recommendations in the UK are set as a range between 5.5 – 9.5mg for males and 4.0 – 7.0mg for females.
+Daily zinc recommendations in the UK are set as a range between 5.5-9.5mg for males and 4-7mg for females.
 This increase for the first four months in lactating women to 13mg and after four months daily requirements are 9.5mg.

 This can be achieved by eating a varied and healthy diet.
-As zinc is not stored by the body, consuming too much through diet alone is very difficult.
-It is however, important to be mindful with zinc supplements.
+As zinc is not stored by the body, consuming too much through diet alone is very difficult, but it is important to be mindful with zinc supplements.

 If taken in excess, symptoms such as abdominal pain, nausea, vomiting, lethargy, anaemia and dizziness may occur.
 In addition, as zinc and copper are mutually antagonistic interfering with the gastrointestinal uptake of each other, taking too much of a zinc supplement may potentially reduce the amount of copper the body can absorb.